 Publications.
 The foundation produces DVD sets in the Treasures from American Film Archives series and books that advance national film preservation efforts.
 With support from the Andy Warhol Foundation for the Visual Arts and the National Endowment for the Arts, the NFPF continues production on Treasures 6: Next Wave Avant-Garde Film, a 5-hour DVD box set surveying 28 experimental filmmakers-from Abigail Child to Phil Solomon-who rose to prominence after 1965.
-The set's release is planned for 2024.
+The set's release is planned for 2025.

 Online Access.
 The NFPF website's online component of The Field Guide to Sponsored Films (2006) hosts 160 films free to stream from 13 organizations.
 In addition, the NFPF funded three access projects in 2021 to George Eastman Museum, Northeast Historic Film, and UCLA to create 4K scans of past grant projects.
 Once digitized, these will join 107 films preserved through NFPF programs already available in the online screening room as part of the launch of the NFPF's new streaming app.
+Additionally, work continues on the partnership with the EYE Filmmuseum Netherlands to preserve and make available more than 50 American films that have been unseen for decades.
+22 films from the project are currently available to stream.